ArthurSonzogni/FTXUI/doc/posix_pipe.md

 # POSIX Piped Input in FTXUI

+> [!WARNING]
+> This feature works only on Linux and macOS.
+It is not supported on
+> Windows and WebAssembly.

 ## What is a POSIX Pipe?

 A POSIX pipe is a way for two separate programs to communicate.
 One program sends its output directly as input to another program.
 Think of it like a one-way tube for data.